ZebinYang/SeqUD/README.md

 If you find any bugs or have any suggestions, please contact us via email: yangzb2010@hku.hk or ajzhang@hku.hk.

 # Reference:
 Zebin Yang and Aijun Zhang.
-(2020) Hyperparameter Optimization via Sequential Uniform Designs.
-Submitted.
+(2021) Hyperparameter Optimization via Sequential Uniform Designs.
+Journal of Machine Learning Research, Accepted.